Progress on the survival horror game 'Abandoned' has reportedly stalled

 Sources also told Gamespot that there’s no evidence the game is actually being worked on at all.
 However, in a new email to PCGamer, Blue Box Studios said that the game is not cancelled.

 “It is in development, all of this is just out of context resulted by angry fans who did not see the game, the article written by Gamespot is just based on what these angry users speculate,” a studio representative said.
-“One of them is pretending to be a business partner.
+“One of them is pretending to be a business partner.”

 “The Prologue will be released whenever we are ready.
 We are not letting speculation force us to ‘prove’ the game.”